Photo: Andrzej Otrębski / Wikimedia Commons

 The European Hotel Value Map

 European hotel prices vary by a factor of 10 from the most affordable destinations (Kraków, Sofia, Warsaw, Tallinn) to the most expensive (Zurich, Geneva, London, Copenhagen).
-A €50/night boutique hotel in Kraków occupies an extraordinary 17th-century townhouse in a UNESCO World Heritage medieval old town; a €50/night hotel in London is a budget chain with no character.
+A €50/night boutique hotel in Kraków might occupy a 17th-century townhouse in a UNESCO World Heritage medieval old town; a €50/night hotel in London is a budget chain with no character.
 Understanding this geography is the single most important budget travel insight in Europe.

 The price zones: